nightscape/android-plugin/README.md

 Together with [giter8][] you can create and build a simple Android Scala project in a matter of minutes.

+Utilize the giter8 template [jlaws/android-plugin](https://github.com/jlaws/android-app.g8)
+to setup a project shell with SBT 0.13, Scala 2.10.3, and sbt eclipse

 ## Getting started

 See the [Getting started][] guide on the wiki for more documentation.
 In case